Things I Wish I Knew Before Planting Fall Bulbs

 Okay, this one I knew.
 Most bulbs have a pointy tip where the stem will emerge.
 The root side is flatter and should face down.
-What I didnt know is what to do when the ends aren’t so distinct.
+What I didn’t know is what to do when the ends aren’t so distinct.
 Growing edible flowers is similar and is not that hard, here’s how you can grow saffron.

 Plant Perennials on Top of Your Bulbs

 Perennial expert Stephanie Cohen taught me to get two seasons of interest out of one hole by planting late-emerging perennials like daylilies over bulbs.
 As the bulbs fade away after blooming, the summer perennials will provide cover and color.
 Planting them at the same time also avoids the risk of damaging the bulbs.

 Keep Track of Where You Plant

 Stephanie’s tip also helps me prevent another mistake I still make — forgetting where my bulbs are planted.
 If you don’t use perennials to help mark the spot, a garden journal can help you keep track.
 You can also make cute labels as plant markers.